jupyter-xeus/xeus-nelson/docs/source/usage.rst

 ..
-Copyright (c) 2017, Martin Renou, Johan Mabille, Sylvain Corlay, and Wolf Vollprecht
+Copyright (c) 2023, Hind Montassif, Johan Mabille

    Distributed under the terms of the BSD 3-Clause License.